WHS Management Systems and Contractor Management

 The assessment for this course consists of:

-- Post-course assessment activities requiring candidates to practically apply the competencies in the workplace
+- Post-course assessment activities requiring candidates to practically apply the competencies in the workplace.
+These include:

 Is there any more information?

 Yes!
-Click here for more detailed course information including Language Literacy and Numeracy requirements, RPL and other general advice.
+Click here for more detailed course information.
 Please also review our learner agreement prior to enrolment which contains important information about your rights and obligations as well as support services.
 Additionally you can email us here or call us on 08 9422 6444.